Amazon's tax-free European profits drop after IRS clamp-down

-Amazon (AMZN.O) minimizes its tax bill by having the U.S. unit which owns its technology licenses lease the rights to re-license the technology to a tax-exempt partnership based in Luxembourg.
+Amazon minimises its tax bill by having the U.S. unit which owns its technology licences lease the rights to re-license the technology to a tax-exempt partnership based in Luxembourg.

 This partnership then resells the software rights to other affiliates for a much higher price, corporate and court filings show.